Power Rangers in Space: Plot

 Picking up where Power Rangers Turbo left off, Dark Specter has captured Zordon and is beginning to drain his powers.
 An assortment of old and new villains praise his victory, but an unexpected figure uncovers his plan: the Red Space Ranger, Andros.
 Dark Specter orders the Princess of Evil, Astronema, to eliminate Andros so he can't jeopardize his plans.

 Meanwhile, four of the former Turbo Rangers (T.J.
-Johnson, Carlos Vallerte, Ashley Hammond and Cassie Chan) and Alpha 6 are traveling in a NASADA space shuttle with the intent to save Zordon.
+Johnson, Carlos Vallerte, Ashley Hammond, and Cassie Chan) and Alpha 6 are traveling in a NASADA space shuttle with the intent to save Zordon.
 They are pulled aboard the Astro Megaship and later encounter Andros.
 Though initially suspicious and dismissive of the four former Turbo Rangers, Andros realizes he'll need their help to save Zordon and gives them each an Astro Morpher.
 Additionally, modifications allow the NASADA space shuttle and the Astro Megaship to combine into the powerful Astro Megazord.
-The new Space Rangers team then returns to Earth for repairs and supplies, but are followed by Astronema.
+The new Space Rangers then return to Earth for repairs and supplies, but they are followed by Astronema.

 The Space Rangers alternate between searching for Zordon and protecting Earth.
-From the Dark Fortress, Astronema seeks to eliminate them via Ecliptor (who raised her), Quantrons and a variety of monsters.
+From the Dark Fortress, Astronema seeks to eliminate them via Ecliptor (who raised her), Quantrons, and a variety of monsters.
 Elgar has also been added to her team, but he remains a comedic bungler.
-Over time, allies (such as Phantom Ranger, Justin Stewart and Adam Park) offer the Rangers invaluable aid, with Zhane (the Silver Space Ranger) emerging from cryo-sleep and joining the team.
+Over time, allies (such as the Teenage Mutant Ninja Turtles, the Phantom Ranger, Justin Stewart, and Adam Park) offer the Rangers invaluable aid, with Zhane (the Silver Space Ranger) emerging from cryo-sleep and joining the team.
 New Zords are also introduced.
 Meanwhile, Bulk and Skull become assistants to wacky scientist Professor Phenomenus and join him in searching for aliens.

 While dedicated to finding Zordon, Andros has another quest: finding his sister, Karone, who was kidnapped when they were children.
-Over time, Andros discovers his sister was kidnapped by Darkonda, the arch rival of Ecliptor who has multiple lives.
-Much to Andros' surprise, it turns out that Karone is Astronema, who was raised by Ecliptor to be evil.
-Andros is able to convince Astronema of the truth and she defects with Ecliptor's help.
-Unfortunately just as quickly, she and Ecliptor are both recaptured and reprogrammed to follow Dark Specter.
+Over time, Andros discovers his sister was kidnapped by Darkonda, the archrival of Ecliptor, who has nine lives.
+To Andros' shock, he later discovers that Astronema is Karone, who was raised by Ecliptor to be evil.
+Andros convinces Astronema of the truth and she defects with Ecliptor's help.
+Furious at this, Dark Specter launches a planet-destroying asteroid at Earth, which the Rangers are barely able to deflect, but Karone and Ecliptor are both recaptured and reprogrammed to follow Dark Specter in the process.